Hospital Negligence Claims – How Much Compensation Can I Claim?

 - Get a Medical Opinion: The effect and injury caused by the neglect and negligence should be captured by a professional medical opinion after a thorough medical examination.

-- Document Financial Losses: Whatever losses you have suffered in the process should be well documented.
+- Document Financial Losses: Whatever losses you have suffered in the process, such as loss of earnings, should be well documented.
 This would form a basis for the type of claim you may make.

-Getting it right at the initial stage will go a long way to strengthening your case and increasing the chances of getting the maximum compensation possible.
+Getting it right at the initial stage will go a long way to strengthening your case and increasing the chances of getting the maximum compensation possible in hospital negligence claims.

 What can be claimed will depend on the circumstances, type and severity of the condition.
 There are a lot of things that could be claimed but any claim will be tailored to what is required in that situation.
 In your claim, you might wish to consider:

-- Medical Expenses: the medical bills that you have incurred as a result of the negligence of the hospital.
+- Medical Bills: the medical bills that you have incurred as a result of the negligence of the hospital.

 - Funeral Expenses: This refers to hospital negligence resulting in death.
 Here, the loved ones can make a claim for the cost of a funeral service.

 Our panel of hospital negligence solicitors, authorised and regulated by the solicitors regulation authority, will assess the viability of your claim and offer professional advice on what is to be done.
 Note that not making the right claim may reduce your chances of getting the maximum compensation you deserve.